-3.1.
+3.2.
 Code of Conduct

-The Company has developed a formal Code of Conduct, which may be viewed and downloaded from the Company's website.
+The Company has developed a formal Code of Conduct, which may be viewed and downloaded from the Corporate Governance section of the Company's website.
 The Code sets and creates awareness of the standard of conduct expected of Directors, officers, employees and contractors in carrying out their roles.